Peter Overton

 Peter John Overton, (born 5 April 1966) is an Australian television journalist and news presenter.

 He is currently presenter on Nine News Sydney.
+Overton also presently serves as a specialist reserve public affairs officer in the Royal Australian Air Force, holding the rank of Wing commander.

 Early life and family

 Born in London, England, Overton moved to Australia at age two after his parents returned home to the country.
 He grew up in Longueville, a suburb on the Lower North Shore of Sydney.
 He went to Lane Cove Public School and North Sydney Boys High School.
 He graduated with a Bachelor of Economics from Macquarie University.
 He also played the tuba whilst at Lane Cove Public School.

 His father, Dr. John Overton, was an associate professor of anaesthesia at the University of Sydney and worked at The Children's Hospital at Westmead.

 In the mid-1990s, Overton married his childhood sweetheart, but their marriage ended in divorce in 2000.

 In mid 2001, Overton began dating then Ten News at Five presenter Jessica Rowe.
 Overton and Rowe married in 2004 and have two daughters.